Pipes of War

 ‘Mr Daley, calm down!’

 ‘Sorry, I’m a bit nervy when it comes to aliens,’ he explained as he sat down.
 He wiped his tea-soaked face with a biscuit and then ate it.
-‘I was attacked by someone in an ET costume when I was young.
+‘I was attacked by someone in an ET costume out trick or treating when I was young.
 Never liked them since.’

-The captain continued to ask a few more questions and then sat in thought for a moment.
+The captain continued to ask a few more questions, making notes as he did, then sat in thought for a moment.
 Martin drummed his fingers on the chair, a little unsure what was happening and whether to interrupt the captain’s musings to offer him more tea.

 ‘One last question Mr Daley, has there been any other unusual activity in the building recently?’